xdan/jodit/JODIT-DEVELOPMENT-GUIDE.md

 import { htmlspecialchars } from 'jodit/core/helpers/html/htmlspecialchars';
 ```

-If multiple modules are imported from the same place, you can use the most extreme shortcut.
+If you are importing multiple modules from the same path, use the shortest valid path.

-Wrong:
+Incorrect:

 ```typescript
 import { trim, isString, isUrl } from 'jodit/core/helpers';
 ```

-Right:
+Correct:

 ```typescript
 import { trim } from 'jodit/core/helpers/string/trim';
 import { isString, isUrl } from 'jodit/core/helpers/checkers';
 ```

-## Import order
+## Import Order

-Imports should follow the following order:
+Imports should be organized in the following order:

 -   Styles
 -